Lasya356/power-outages/README.md

 - One-Hot Encoded

   - # `nerc region`

-  - As seen in the heatmap from the Bivariate Analysis section, some NERC regions seems to have higher prevalence of
+    - As seen in the heatmap from the Bivariate Analysis section, some NERC regions seems to have higher prevalence of outages due to a certain cause.
+By encoding this column and including it in our prediction model, we can capture the regional differences of power outages.
+For instance, some regions may have higher frequency of outage events due to a common cause, such as 'severe weather'.
+There must be a relationship between region and power outage cause, so it's reasonable to consider it as a one-hot encoded feature for predicting `cause category`.

   - `year`

+    - We chose to also include a one-hot encoded `year` feature in our prediction, as, in most cases, the year can provide insights into the cause of an outage.
+For instance,

 - Standardized